rubenspgcavalcante/leaflet-ant-path/docs/contributing.md

 ```
 npm run gulp
 ```
-All the files will be outputed in the dist directory
+All the files will be outputed in the *dist/* directory